-This year there is a new requirement that rockets flown at the Finals must have a decorative finish (paint and/or adhesive patterns) on any exterior surface of the rocket that is made of paper, wood, or fiber.
+Rockets flown at the Finals must have a decorative finish (paint and/or adhesive patterns) on any exterior surface of the rocket that is made of paper, wood, or fiber.
 Fiberglass, carbon, and plastic parts are not required to have this covering.
 A 5-point penalty will be assessed against any rocket not meeting this requirement.